sddiaz/Portfolio/EventBuzz (Event Finder)/README.md

 # Portfolio Projects - EventBuzz

-This weekend project was desigtned to give me practice in utilizing APIs!
+This project was designed to give me practice utilizing APIs in the form of a Chrome-Extension build!
 It's a lightweight chrome extension with numerous features listed below, with the main one being grabbing events from Google Events using SerpAPI.
 More details below.

 ## Overview